Capture Time to Exif

 Q: Do I need to install Exiftool?

-A: Not normally on PC, but I now recommend that Mac users do so because recent changes to Mac operating system permissions can block this plugin's built-in Exiftool component.
+A: Not normally on PC, but I sometimes recommend that Mac Catalina and Big Sur users do so because recent changes to Mac operating system permissions can block this plugin's built-in Exiftool component.
 So it is recommended that you install the Exiftool application separately.
 This is freely available at Exiftool and the package (DMG) is a standard Mac installation.
 The plugin should then detect it automatically.

-Q: Why isn't Capture time to Exif upating the EXIF?
+Q: Why isn't Capture time to Exif updating the EXIF?

 A: After running the plugin, you need to use Metadata > Read Metadata from Files.
 This gets the new EXIF data from the files.